 Every child has access to Quality First Teaching through which differentiation (matching teaching and learning to the relevant needs and abilities of pupils) will ensure that all pupils have access to a relevant and appropriate curriculum.
 This may take the form of extension (providing challenges which go more deeply into a topic) or enrichment (providing other activities which run alongside the normal curriculum and go more broadly into specific areas of study).
 Teachers use a range of flexible learning and teaching strategies to keep the most able children interested and provide them with challenge, such as higher order thinking skills, questioning, problem solving and independent learning.
 This is supported by individual target setting and appropriate grouping arrangements.

-A speech programme which targets sounds that children have difficulties in producing.
+The school purchase an annual subscription to Speech Link and Language Link.
+This is an assessment tool for all primary aged pupils.
+Once completed, it generates a speech programme which targets sounds that children have difficulties in producing.
 Children are tested within the school using this specialised computer programme and then the class teacher or teaching assistant delivers the suggested individualised programmes.
 There are occasions when the tests show that a child needs to be referred to a Speech and Language Therapy for additional guidance and/or intervention.

 Speech and Language